PetboyS07/SchoolProjectCodes/README.md

 # SchoolProjectCodes
-Repo to share code I programmed for school projects.
+This repository contains all software applications a programmed for school purpose.

 This repo is only to upload and share my codes that a programmed for school projects or courses.